analogdevicesinc/ai8x-training/README.md

   * Padding can be 0, 1, or 2.
 Padding always uses zeros.
   * Stride is fixed to [1, 1].
   * Dilation is fixed to 1.
+  * Groups must be 1.

 * `Conv1d`:

-  * Kernel sizes must be 1 through 9.
+  * Kernel lengths must be 1 through 9.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.
-  * Dilation is fixed to 1 for kernels with size greater than 3.
+  * Dilation can be 1 to 1023 for kernel lengths 1, 2, or 3 and is fixed to 1 for kernels with length greater than 3.

 * `ConvTranspose2d`: